The Future of SOX UK – Are you prepared?

 What is SOX UK?

-In May 2022, a further development in the drive towards reforms of corporate governance and audit was published.
+In May 2022, further development in the drive towards reforms of corporate governance and audit was published.
 This continued to highlight the need for an effective internal control framework and C-level accountability.
 In addition, the prevention and detection of fraud would also be the responsibility of directors.
-Moreover, new provisions for managing cyber threats, data protection breaches and digital security risks would be required in reporting as part of the overall Enterprise Risk Management framework.
+Moreover, new provisions for managing cyber threats, data protection breaches, and digital security risks would be required in reporting as part of the overall Enterprise Risk Management framework.

 How should you prepare JD Edwards for stronger controls?